marigold-dev/training-dapp-4/README.md

 - As we don't have variant anymore, we break the pattern matching and do `if...else` statement
 - When a payload is passed, we unpack it and cast it with `(Bytes.unpack(action.payload) as option<MY_TYPE_HERE>)`.
 It means the caller and callee agree on payload structure for each endpoint

-Add the last missing function that change the version of this contract and make it obsolete
+Add the last missing function changing the version of this contract and make it obsolete

 ```typescript
 /**